ahuacate/pve-medialab/README.md

 > Note: When using 'Migz-Clean subtitle streams' in conjunction with Ahuacate plugins you MUST INCLUDE both ISO language 2 and 3 letter codes.
 For English use 'eng,en'.

 ![alt text](./images/Tdarr_03.png)

+When creating a manual source input such as `public/autoadd/tdarr/(in_movies or in_series)` we recommend you add the local plugin `Ahua-action remove empty, small dirs or folders` at the end of the plugin flow.
+This plugin cleans up any empty or erroneous folders left behind in your source and output folders.

 ---